thehatingborg/TIPpicture/README.md

 Note that for every new photo the GUI needs to be executed again.
 Further to create a file which can be loaded and read by the tiptoi pen the \tttool by Joachim Breitner is needed (https://github.com/entropia/tip-toi-reveng)

+#Files#
+TIPpicture.exe: Program for the execution on Windows- tiptoipicture.jar: Program for execution on Windows and MAC.
+TiptoiPicture folder: Java scripts of the programm
+Photo: Voice files